 Tips on keeping Peacock Bass in good health

 The easiest way to keep your fish healthy is to maintain adequate aquarium health.
 Peacock bass are particularly prone to diseases caused by poor water quality and pathogen exposure.
 Keep your tank clean and maintained, and try to avoid feeding live food frequently to help cut down on the amount of floating matter that will build up in the tank.

 Breeding Peacock Bass

-Peacock bass spawn from April through September in the wild, with the summer months providing the greatest surge in reproduction.
-Peacock bass will lay between 4,00 and 10,000 eggs on a flat, hard surface, with young guarded by both parents for several months at a time.
+Peacock bass spawns from April through September in the wild, with the summer months providing the greatest surge in reproduction.
+Peacock bass will lay between 4,00 and 10,000 eggs on a flat, hard surface, with the young guarded by both parents for several months at a time.

 To date, there are no reports of peacock bass being bred successfully in captivity.
 If you want to give it a try, you can syphon your fry out of a tank and move them to a filtered and aerated tank.
 Your eggs should hatch in three or four days.
 You will need to feed them newly hatched brine shrimp until they are slightly larger.

 Peacock bass is among the largest of the cichlids and feed with a unique method.
 They ambush their prey before using a “suction feeding” mechanism.
 They usually strike violently, then jump energetically, making them an interesting species to watch in your aquarium – but not if they are trying to eat your other aquarium fish!